agnesATcartoDB/blog/_posts/2014-10-23-cartodb-stamen-basemaps.md

 Stamen is recognized as an innovator in data visualization and mapping, so it makes all the sense that we'd notice and make friends.
 CartoDB has been following their work on projects like [environmental awareness](http://content.stamen.com/silent-springs-specifically-audubon-society) and [social movements](http://bitcoin.stamen.com/) for many years.
 Clearly, you're reading this post and knowing we're fans.
 But there's more to it than our being impressed.

 Remember when we debuted our [basemap selector](http://blog.cartodb.com/cartodb-makes-it-easy-to-add-the-perfect-basemap-to/)?
 Well, it's time for basemap selector 2.0, and we're kicking it off with the cool kids.
 Going forward, you can opt to add Stamen designed basemaps to your CartoDB visualizations.
 Maybe you've imported Stamen Toner or Watercolor tile sets from OSM, but that's about to change with direct access to our custom Stamen basemap series.
-Yeah, we feel pretty rad rigtht now.
+Yeah, we feel pretty rad right now.

 <div class="wrap"><p class="wrap-border"><img src="https://cloud.githubusercontent.com/assets/4933/4721721/73d812c8-593a-11e4-9294-6048640705b9.png" alt="New Basemap selector in CartoDB"></p></div>